-4.1.5 Consultation
+4.1.7 Consultation

-Paramount shall summarize consultations undertaken with the affected municipalities, First Nations organizations, government etc. indicating how any concerns raised have been addressed.
+Paramount shall summarize consultations undertaken with the affected municipalities, First Nations organizations, government etc. indicating what concerns were raised and how they have been addressed.

-4.1.6 Alternatives
+4.1.8 Alternatives

 Paramount shall provide an explanation of the alternatives to the principal and accessory parts of the development.
+Specific questions that the Review Board will expect to have answered include:

-For example, what are the alternatives to and justifications for requiring well clearings to have a maximum size of 110 m x 110 m?
-Can these clearing sizes be reduced?
-Another question that could be asked is "What are the alternatives to and justifications for using up to 6 camp sites?".
+- What are the alternatives to and justifications for requiring well clearings to have a maximum size of 110 m x 110 m?
+Can these clearing sizes be reduced? - What are the alternatives to and justifications for using up to 6 camp sites?
 Can or should the number of camps be reduced?

-4.1.7 Air Quality and Climate
+4.1.9 Air Quality and Climate

 An analysis should be undertaken to determine the possible impacts of the proposed development on air quality.
-All well test flaring must comply with the NWT one-hour air quality standard for sulphur dioxide (450 • g/m3).
+All well test flaring must comply with the NWT one-hour air quality standard for sulphur dioxide (450 μ g/m3).
 The analysis shall include:

 - 1. Provide reports from preliminary sampling that estimates gas composition.
 What is the hydrogen sulphide and the carbon dioxide content of the gas?
 Provide an estimate of the emission rates of hydrogen sulphide, sulphur dioxide, carbon dioxide and volatile organics. - 2.
 Provide details about the equipment that will be used for the test burn including the flare stack size, stack combustion efficiency and the anticipated gas flow rates during tests including the maximum rates.
 Describe the efficiency of flare combustion under various stable and unstable meteorological conditions. - 3.
 Discuss the potential accidental releases or venting of unburned gases and describe steps that will be used to prevent these releases. - 4.
 Discuss the meteorology and climatology of the area including parameters that would affect the dispersal of pollutants such as wind speed, wind direction and atmospheric stability.
-Describe efforts to obtain the representative meteorological data that would be needed for dispersion modelling of air emissions in a complex terrain. - 5.
-Conduct dispersion modelling in compliance with recognized guidelines such as the Alberta Energy and Utilities Board Guide 60. - 6.
+Describe efforts to obtain the representative meteorological data that would be needed for dispersion modelling of air emissions in a complex terrain.

+- 5. Conduct dispersion modelling in compliance with recognized guidelines such as the Alberta Energy and Utilities Board Guide 60. - 6.
 Discuss baseline air quality conditions including a discussion of emissions from other existing and proposed sources within the region. - 7.
 Discuss ambient ground-level concentrations of sulphur dioxide and hydrogen sulphide that could result during the well tests. - 8.
-Assess the impacts of flaring activities on wildlife including vegetation and migratory birds as well as any impacts on surrounding surface water quality.
-This impact assessment should: - identify the development activity; - identify the potential impacts of this activity (along with any supporting evidence); - propose mitigative measures (along with evidence that the mitigative measures will work); and - predict residual impacts that cannot be mitigated. - 9.
+Assess the impacts of flaring activities on wildlife including vegetation and migratory birds as well as any impacts on human health and surrounding surface water quality.
+This impact assessment should: - identify the development activity; - identify the potential impacts of this activity (along with any supporting evidence); - propose mitigative measures (along with evidence that the mitigative measures will work); and - predict the significance of residual impacts that cannot be mitigated. - 9.
 A discussion of efforts taken to minimize the release of any air contaminants and to mitigate the impacts of any emissions.

-4.1.8 Cumulative Impacts
+4.1.10 Cumulative Impacts

 Paramount shall review their cumulative effects assessment and up-date it (Ch.
-8, Environmental Screening Report for the Cameron Hills Project), as required, to include Paramount's proposed seismic program in the Cameron Hills.
+8, Environmental Screening Report for the Cameron Hills Drilling Project), as required, to include Paramount's proposed seismic program in the Cameron Hills.

 Paramount shall analyze and report on the cumulative impacts where impacts on biological receptors such as vegetation and wildlife are identified as a result of production testing (flaring) and/or venting.
-This assessment should cover the same criteria listed in Section 4.1.7 (8).
+This assessment should cover the same criteria listed in Section 4.1.9 (8).